makerdao/dss-deploy-scripts/README.md

 ### Prerequisites:

-If you use nix, run `nix-shell` to drop in a shell with all dependencies installed.
+If you use nix, run `nix-shell` to drop into a shell with all dependencies installed.

 Otherwise: